 Even in private Christian preschool, kids talk about toys, clothes, parties, and TV shows!
 I would have preferred uniforms, even in 4K when my eldest daughter attended, so I didn’t have to talk about fashion with my daughter at that time.
 I’m glad she only went that one year.

 I want to protect my kids from this attitude of coveting what others have.
 If it means less of a social outlet, so be it.

 When something new comes in, something old goes out.

 Except books.
 We have 8ish bookshelves bursting with homeschool material, literature, living books, and favorite reads.
-(We have purged some lower quality books to make room for better ones.)
+(We have purged some lower quality books or outgrown baby books to make room for better ones.)

 We periodically do sweeps of the closets and homeschool room and toys to donate or sell – items that are outgrown or no longer used.

 My kids are growing and developing their own tastes and preferences.
 And I couldn’t be prouder of their choices.
 They are people with opinions.

-Liz’s handmedowns aren’t so much to Tori’s tastes, but Katie usually loves them.
+Liz’s handmedowns aren’t so much to Tori’s tastes, but Akantha usually loves them.
 So, I honor my sweet Tori by purchasing her clothes that are more to her liking.
-Shoes aren’t a good thing to hand down, so we usually purchase new ones so my kids have healthy, pain-free feet as they grow.
+Shoes aren’t often a good thing to hand down, so we usually purchase new ones so my kids have healthy, pain-free feet as they grow.